Diseases & Conditions : Normal Newborn

 Infant Feeding Guide

-Feeding guide for your child's first four months
+Feeding guide for your child's first 4 months

-Breast milk or formula provides your baby all the nutrients that are needed to grow.
+Breast milk or formula gives your baby all the nutrients that are needed to grow.

 Your baby isn't physically developed enough to eat solid food from a spoon.

 Feeding your baby solid food too early may lead to overfeeding and being overweight.